alaviarts/AlaviArts/README.md

 ## Human × AI

-AI is part of my practice, especially in research, analysis, documentation, and governed delivery.
+AI is a part of my practice, especially in research, analysis, documentation, and governed delivery.
 It is not the defining feature of every product I build.

-I design human–AI environments in which contribution and authority remain distinct.
+I design Human–AI environments in which contribution and authority remain distinct.
 AI can extend the capacity to investigate, reason, and execute, while product meaning, accountability, and consequential decisions remain under explicit human governance.

 <br/>